sedostheatre/sedos.co.uk/input/events/sunday-in-the-park-with-george-pre-audition-workshop.md

 ---
-title: "Sunday In The Park With George pre-audition workshop "
+title: "Sunday in the Park with George pre-audition workshop "
 times:
   - time: 2024-02-07 19:30
 image: /assets/screenshot-2024-01-24-at-18.45.29.png
-imageAlt: "Sunday In The Park With George pre-audition workshop "
+imageAlt: "Sunday in the Park with George pre-audition workshop "
 venue: Wheatsheaf Hall
 recurrence: 7 February 2024
-metaTitle: "Sunday In The Park With George pre-audition workshop "
+metaTitle: "Sunday in the Park with George pre-audition workshop "
-metaDescription: "Registration is open for the Sunday In The Park With George pre-audition workshop.
+metaDescription: "Registration is open for the Sunday in the Park with George pre-audition workshop.
 The show plays 20-30 June and 28 July and 4 August. "
 ---
-Registration is open for the *[Sunday In The Park With George](https://www.sedos.co.uk/shows/2024-sunday-in-the-park-with-george)* pre-audition workshop.
+Registration is open for the *[Sunday in the Park with George](https://www.sedos.co.uk/shows/2024-sunday-in-the-park-with-george)* pre-audition workshop.

 **WHEN:** 7.30-9pm, 7 February\
 **WHERE:** [Wheatsheaf Hall](https://www.sedos.co.uk/venues/wheatsheaf-hall), Wheatsheaf Lane, London SW8 2UP